University of Vienna: Modern history

 In the late 1920s, the university was in steady turmoil because of anti-democratic and anti-Semitic activity by parts of the student body.
 Professor Moritz Schlick was killed by a former student while ascending the steps of the university for a class.
 His murderer was later released by the Nazi regime.
-Following the Anschluss, the annexation of Austria into Greater Germany by the Nazi regime, in 1938 the University of Vienna was reformed under political aspects and a huge number of teachers and students were dismissed for political and "racial" reasons.
+Following the Anschluss, the annexation of Austria into Greater Germany by the Nazi regime, in 1938 the University of Vienna was reformed under political aspects, and a huge number of teachers and students were dismissed for political and "racial" reasons.
 In April 1945, the then 22-year-old Kurt Schubert, later acknowledged doyen of Judaic Studies at the University of Vienna, was permitted by the Soviet occupation forces to open the university again for teaching, which is why he is regarded as the unofficial first rector in the post-war period.
-On 25 April 1945, however, the constitutional lawyer Ludwig Adamovich senior was elected as official rector of the University of Vienna.
-A large degree of participation by students and university staff was realized in 1975, however, the University Reforms of 1993 and 2002 largely re-established the professors as the main decision makers.
+On 25 April 1945, however, the constitutional lawyer Ludwig Adamovich senior was elected as the official rector of the University of Vienna.

+A large degree of participation by students and university staff was realized in 1975, however, the University Reforms of 1993 and 2002 largely re-established the professors as the main decision-makers.
 However, also as part of the 2002 reform, the university, after more than 250 years of being largely under governmental control, finally regained its full legal capacity.
-The number of faculties and centers was increased to 18, and the whole of the medical faculty separated into the new Medical University of Vienna.
+The number of faculties and centers was increased to 18, and the whole of the medical faculty was separated into the new Medical University of Vienna.

 Campus

 The University of Vienna does not have one single campus.
 Historically, the university started functioning from the First District near the Jesuit Church.
 Now, the academic facilities occupy more than sixty locations throughout the city of Vienna.
-The historical main building on the Ringstraße constitutes the university's centre and is commonly referred to as "die Uni".
+The historical main building on the Ringstraße constitutes the university's center and is commonly referred to as "die Uni".
 Most other larger university facilities and lecture halls are located nearby in the area of Vienna's First and Ninth District: the so-called new Lecture Hall Complex (Neues Institutgebäude, NIG), the lecture hall complex Althanstraße (UZA), the campus on the premises of the Historical General Hospital of Vienna, the Faculty of Law (Juridicum) and others.
-The Botanical Garden of the University of Vienna is housed in the Third District, as are the Department of Biochemistry and related research centres.
+The Botanical Garden of the University of Vienna is housed in the Third District, as are the Department of Biochemistry and related research centers.

 Also worth mentioning is the Vienna Observatory, which belongs to the university, and the Institute for University Sports (USI), which offers training and recreational possibilities to all students of the university.
 In addition, the University of Vienna maintains facilities outside of Vienna in the Austrian provinces of Lower Austria, Upper Austria, and Carinthia.
 These are mainly research and experimental departments for Biology, Astrophysics and Sports.